 Patrick Lenton is a writer and author living in Sydney, Australia.
-He is a staff writer at pop-culture and entertainment publication Junkee.
+He is the Entertainment Editor at pop-culture and entertainment publication Junkee.
 He has a book of short stories called A Man Made Entirely of Bats, which the critics have called ‘odd’, and was shortlisted for the Most Underrated Book Award 2016.
 His book of comedic essays Uncle Hercules and Other Lies, and the full length short story collection Sexy Tales of Paleontology.

 He is the recipient of the Thiel Grant for Online Writing, and has been shortlisted for the Viva la Novella prize, The Novella Project, Scribe Nonfiction Prize, Qantas SOYA prize, and yet more shortlists.
 He won the Canadian Club Best Comedy Award at the Sydney Fringe.
 He writes The Rory Gilmore Reading Challenge.
 He tells stories on Twitter like ‘Skyrim Dog’ and ‘The Time I Faked My Own Death’.
 He was a member of a poetry boyband called The Bracket Creeps.

 His fiction and memoir has appeared in The Best Australian Stories, The Best Australian Comedy Writing, Growing Up Queer In Australia, The Lifted Brow, Going Down Swinging, The Canary Press, Scum Mag, Voiceworks and more.